If you work in healthcare or you manage a healthcare company, you probably know how important communication is, as well as security and compliance.

 Example: During a health crisis or seasonal influx of patients, a hospital can temporarily increase its communication capacity without significant investments or delays.

-Support for mobile and remote workforce
+Support for the mobile and remote workforce

 VoIP supports mobility by allowing healthcare professionals to access the communication system from various devices, including smartphones, tablets, and laptops.
 This flexibility supports remote work arrangements and on-the-go connectivity.